paige-lee/ses5394/README.md

 ### P5: Mode Choice

-The goal of this assignment was to predict whether adults (18-65) living in urban areas are more likely to walk for short trips (< 1.5mi) to run errands compared to adults (18-65) living in rural areas.
+The goal of this assignment was to use 2017 National Household Travel Survey (NHTS) data to predict whether adults (18-65) living in urban areas are more likely to walk for short trips (< 1.5mi) to run errands compared to adults (18-65) living in rural areas.